-Please refer to Policy C01-003, which includes the Code of Conduct for Members of Civic Boards, Commissions, Authorities and Committees and provides further details of the requirements for members.
-Members will be required to sign an acknowledgement that the Code of Conduct has been received and the member agrees to comply.
-The Policy is included as Appendix F. The City of Saskatoon Code of Conduct for Members of Civic Boards, Commissions, Authorities and Committees will be provided to you electronically for acknowledgement of compliance.
+Please refer to Policy C01-003, Appointments to Civic Boards, Commissions, Authorities, and Committees [APPENDIX G], which includes the Code of Conduct for Members and provides further details of the requirements for members.
+Members will be required to provide acknowledgement that the Code of Conduct has been received and the member agrees to comply.